esys.escript.minimizer Package¶

 r (g-type) – a given gradient

 m.
 If this method provides an approximation only and building the new Hessian approximation is expensive it is typically more efficient to update the Hessian operator occasionally only when on input initializeHessian isTrue.
-If the Hessian should be updated in each step ignore the value ofinitializeHessian.- Returns:
+If the Hessian should be updated in each step ignore the value ofinitializeHessian.

 new search direction p.